seviu/swiftdaddy/Content/index.md

 ## Welcome to my App development blog
+&nbsp;

 ### My name is **[Sebastian Vieira](https://twitter.com/seviu)**

-I love to develop mobile apps.
+&nbsp;

-I have been developing them since 2003 that I started with Nokia's Symbian OS and J2ME.
+I have been developing mobile apps since 2003 that I started with Nokia's Symbian OS and J2ME.
 That quickly changed in 2008 that the App Store was introduced and changed everything.

 I try to combine my passion for the Swift programming language and being a father.
 This is how Swiftdaddy was born.